 Other than fiscal 2012, we have incurred losses in all fiscal years since our inception.
-As a result, we had an accumulated deficit of \$1.5 billion as of April 30, 2021.
+As a result, we had an accumulated deficit of \$1.7 billion as of April 30, 2022.
 We anticipate that our operating expenses will continue to increase in the foreseeable future as we continue to grow our business.
 Our growth efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenues sufficiently, or at all, to offset increasing expenses.
 Revenue growth may slow or revenue may decline for a number of possible reasons, including the downturn in the global and U.S. economy due to COVID-19, slowing demand for our products or subscriptions, increasing competition, a decrease in the growth of, or a demand shift in, our overall market, or a failure to capitalize on growth opportunities.
-Any failure to increase our revenue as we grow our business could prevent us from achieving or maintaining profitability or maintaining or increasing cash flow on a consistent basis.
+We have also entered into a substantial amount of capital commitments for operating lease obligations and other purchase commitments.
+Any failure to increase our revenue as we grow our business could prevent us from achieving or maintaining profitability or maintaining or increasing cash flow on a consistent basis or satisfying our capital commitments.
 In addition, we may have difficulty achieving profitability under U.S. GAAP due to share-based compensation expense and other non-cash charges.
 If we are unable to navigate these challenges as we encounter them, our business, financial condition, and operating results may suffer.